 Skip to main content

 mf² uses environment variables for configuration.
-This page covers the variables needed to get running and the optional ones that add features.
+This page covers the keys that unlock the core services and the ones that add extra features.

 Quick start